myyk/godot-playlists/README.md

 These settings are on both:

-- `is_shuffled` - When set to true, the playback order is shuffled.
+- `is_shuffled` - Default: false - When set to true, the playback order is shuffled.
 If there are more than 2 tracks, the same track won't be played twice.
 There will be no repeats until every track has played once.
-- `continuous_play` - When set to true, it keep playing tracks one after another.
+- `continuous_play` - Default: true - When set to true, it keep playing tracks one after another.

 ## Example